 |

-More Information About Visual Arts in Ireland For details of other landscape painters,
+More Information About Visual Arts in Ireland For biographies of other early painters,